 - Awareness about the ill-effects of alcohol should be educated to children by parents.
 Proper counselling and knowledge regarding the repercussions of alcohol addiction must be carried out.

 - Parents should take responsibility to monitor the social circle of their children and must advise them against the wrong company

 - Encourage students to dedicate their energy in other activities

-- Proper medical and professional assistance should be provided if symptoms of depression and frustration is observed.
+- Proper medical and professional assistance should be provided if symptoms of depression and frustration are observed.

 NCERT Solutions for Class 12 Biology Chapter 8 – Human Health and Diseases

-NCERT Solutions for Class 12 Biology Chapter 8 – Human Health and Diseases is classified under the Unit – Biology in Human welfare.
-The unit, on the whole consists of three chapters, and constitutes for around 14 marks as per previous trends.
-Students can expect a good number of questions appearing from this unit.
-Therefore, students are required to go through all the chapters thoroughly in order to be able to answer any type of question, especially High order thinking skills – question, which assesses the reasoning of students.
+Chapter 8 NCERT Solutions for Class 12 Biology are classified under the Unit – Biology in Human Welfare and is included in the term – II CBSE Syllabus for the session 2021-22.
+The unit, on the whole consists of three chapters, and constitutes around 14 marks as per previous trends.
+Students can expect a good number of questions to appear from this unit.
+Therefore, students are required to go through the NCERT Solutions of all the chapters thoroughly in order to be able to answer any type of question, especially High Order Thinking Skills (HOTS) – question, which assesses the reasoning of students.

 Important concepts mentioned in the chapter are given below: